TodePond/TodePondDotCom/wikiblogarden/better-computing/synchronising-data/readme.md

 ## Various devices

 For example, I keep a shopping list on my phone.
-Through the magic of the *internet*, I keep the same shopping list on my laptop, and also my desktop, and also every[^1] computer in the entire[^2] world.
+Through the magic of the *internet*, I keep the same shopping list on my laptop, and also my desktop, and also every[^1] other computer in the entire[^2] world.

 Any changes I make on one computer will appear on all the others.
 This even works when I'm not connected to the internet.
 The changes get spread around as soon as I reconnect.
 This isn't important to everyone, but it's really important to me because I often add things to my shopping list when I'm on the tube.